leanhanc/chatbot-sample-node-and-react/README.md

 ## REQUIREMENT

-It is required to load the Google Auth JSON with keys on an environment variable
+It is required to load the Google Credentials JSON with auth keys on an environment variable

 `export GOOGLE_APPLICATION_CREDENTIALS=path/to/file.json`